 Yes, I am 50 and I love clicking selfies.

 I know, I am enough old to rest on a rocking chair with a ball of wool and weaving needles.
-Old enough to narrate stories and sing lullabies to my grand children, to guard my home when my whole family is out at party.
-I know, I am old enough to keep myself inside a comfort zone to do what people of my age are assigned to do.
+Old enough to narrate stories and sing lullabies to my grandchildren, to guard my home when my whole family is out at a party.
+I know, I am old enough to keep myself in a comfort zone to do what people of my age are assigned to do.

 I love to operate the latest gadgets.
 I want to be updated on social media, to discover my old friends, make new ones, to exchange my thoughts as you do.
-My ears are not functioning appositely but I enjoy listening all genres of music.
-I relish clicking selfies now and then as I also want to have collection of my own pictures.
+My ears are not functioning appositely but I enjoy listening to all genres of music.
+I relish clicking selfies now and then as I also want to have a collection of my own pictures.
 My heart bounces with excitement when I edit my images to make it wrinkle free.
 I enjoy all those latest applications and online games.
-That mouth-watering cakes and ice-creams still delights me.
-Though, I am not allowed to gulp them yet I want them.
+That mouth-watering cakes and ice-creams still delight me.
+Though I am not allowed to gulp them yet I want them.
 I feel amused to wander around the vast astonishing malls, markets.
-I sometimes want to try out different outfits unlike basics.
+I sometimes want to try out different outfits, unlike basics.

 What if I want to go out on a trip with my companions?
 If I enjoy a kitty party with them once in a while?
 If I need a privacy with my life partner to share our moments?

 Why do you make me feel guilty for such little things?
 My age is not a factor but your lookout is.
 I had done everything for you profoundly.
 I still do because I have been loving you since you came to this world.
 I love my grandchildren more.
 I respect your choices and priorities but I respect myself too.
 I am not a baby seater or a home guard.
 Don’t tell me what suits my age.
 Stop shaming me for living with the pace.